Skip to main content

 • “Unity is known to be quite buggy if you're not properly optimizing it, and this game is no exception.”

-• “Early access = buggy still, but nothing serious.”
+• “Early access means it's still buggy, but nothing serious.”

 • atmosphere

-The game's atmosphere is a captivating blend of classic Chinese wuxia and the enchanting world of Harry Potter's Hogwarts, creating an immersive experience that resonates emotionally with players.
-While the story may be predictable, the atmospheric soundtracks and emotional buildup enhance the overall experience, making it particularly appealing for those who appreciate a rich auditory backdrop while gaming.
+The atmosphere of the game is a captivating blend of classic Chinese wuxia and the enchanting world of Harry Potter's Hogwarts, creating an immersive experience.
+While the story may be predictable, the emotional depth and buildup enhance the overall ambiance, complemented by atmospheric soundtracks that enrich the gameplay.

 • “For gamers who like to listen to atmospheric soundtracks while playing, this game will not disappoint.”